srikarpisupati/srikarpisupati.github.io/FairShare.md

 Generalized Envy Graph Algorithms: A deeper exploration of these algorithms could improve fairness guarantees.

 ### We are planning on running User Experience Enhancements:
-Allowing users to simulate different scenarios to understand allocation outcomes before finalizing inputs.
+Allowing users to understand allocation outcomes before finalizing inputs.
 Adding visualizations of envy graphs or Pareto frontiers for educational purposes.

+As I learned in one of my classes, BADM 261, this data will allow us to build a better product.
+By collecting user data, we will be able to interpret it for product development, allowing us to help users make better decisions.

 ### Scalability Improvements: